-In Central Oregon, rapid population growth increased the need for transportation services in general, and specifically better coordination of transportation options for seniors, the disabled and persons without the means of personal mobility.
+In Central Oregon, rapid population growth increased the need for transportation services in general, and specifically better coordination of transportation options for seniors, disabled persons and persons without the means of personal mobility.

 - Environmentally Sound